Comparative World Religions (BIBL410)

 Foundations for the Christian Worldview (BIBL300)

-(Previously offered as WDVW410 - World Religions.
-Credit for this course can be applied to the 1.0 credit graduation requirement for worldview studies.)
+(Credit for this course can be applied to the 1.0 credit graduation requirement for worldview studies.)

 This one semester course is an examination of the distinctive features of world religions with their significance in the development of religious thought.
-Students will be introduced to such groups as Judaism, Islam, Zoroastrianism, Hinduism, Buddhism, and the traditional religions of Africa, China, and Japan.
+Students will be introduced to religions such as Judaism, Islam, Zoroastrianism, Hinduism, Buddhism, and the traditional religions of Africa, China, and Japan.
 Special attention will be given to the critique of the various belief systems compared to the Christian worldview.

 With each day that goes by, the chance that you will begin to interact regularly (if you don’t already!) with practitioners of other faiths grows higher.
 This class will equip you with the training you need to understand what these people—made in God’s image just like you and me—believe, how they think, and how best to talk to them about our wonderful Savior!